 While we continue to believe that due to the nature of our business our exposure to the risk of human rights abuses and modern slavery is low within our own business and supply chain, we welcome the opportunity to contribute positively to global efforts to ensure that human rights are understood and observed.
+As we grow our business we will always have in mind our Purpose and Principles to assure ourselves that our expansion remains in line with our values.

 This document explains the steps Babcock is undertaking to prevent, detect and respond to modern slavery within our business and supply chains.
 It has been approved by the Board of Babcock International Group PLC and is made in accordance with Section 54(1) of the Modern Slavery Act 2015.